 Whether a foot deformity is considered a disability depends on several factors.
 These factors include:

 If you have a severe condition, you may be eligible for Social Security Disability benefits.
-Foot problems that can make it difficult to work can qualify.
+Foot problems that can make it difficult to work may qualify.

 Schedule an Exam and Consultation